Observation of $W^{+}W^{-}\gamma$ production in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector and constraints on anomalous quartic gauge-boson couplings: EFT interpretation

 The $\PW\PW\gamma\gamma$ and $\PW\PW\PZ\gamma$ vertices are sensitive to 13 dimension-8 operators defined in Ref.~\cite{Eboli_EFT}, called \EFTOperator{M0}, \EFTOperator{M1}, \EFTOperator{M2}, \EFTOperator{M3}, \EFTOperator{M4}, \EFTOperator{M5}, \EFTOperator{M7}, \EFTOperator{T0}, \EFTOperator{T1}, \EFTOperator{T2}, \EFTOperator{T5}, \EFTOperator{T6}, and \EFTOperator{T7}.
 Each operator is associated with a Wilson coefficient ($f_i$), which parametrises the strength of the corresponding higher-dimensional interaction.
 These operators correspond to two classes of mixed-scalar operators, consisting of two covariant derivatives of the Higgs field and two field-strength tensors, and tensor-type operators, consisting of four field-strength tensors.

 The effects of higher-dimensional beyond-the-SM (BSM) operators are more pronounced at high photon $\pT$.
 To enhance the sensitivity of the analysis to such effects, the SR used for the SM \wwy measurement is split into two regions: a one-bin high-$\pT(\gamma)$ signal region with $\pT(\gamma) > \SI{500}{\GeV}$, and a CR with $\pT(\gamma) < \SI{500}{\GeV}$, where the BDT distribution is used.
 The threshold at \SI{500}{\GeV} is chosen to optimise the expected signal-to-background ratio for BSM contributions, resulting in negligible BSM sensitivity in all CRs including the low-$\pT(\gamma)$ CR, while maximising it in the high-$\pT(\gamma)$ bin.
+The photon $\pT$ distribution used to define these regions is provided in the Appendix~\ref{app:appendix}.
 The expected yield, including the SM \wwy contribution, in the high-$\pT(\gamma)$ region is $2.24 \pm 0.31$, whereas one event is observed in data.

 A simultaneous binned maximum-likelihood fit is performed for each dimension-8 operator independently, neglecting possible interference between operators, and using the high-$\pT(\gamma)$ EFT region together with the CRs, following the same set-up as in the \wwy measurement.
 The SM background normalisations, including that of SM \wwy, are treated as free parameters in the likelihood fit.
-A new unconstrained fit parameter is defined such that $f_i^2$ is the normalisation factor of events arising from BSM contributions, while events arising from interference between SM and BSM amplitudes are scaled by $f_i$.
+Additional unconstrained fit parameter is defined such that $f_i^2$ is the normalisation factor of events arising from BSM contributions, while events arising from interference between SM and BSM amplitudes are scaled by $f_i$.
 Additional modelling uncertainties for the BSM contributions are taken into account, including those from the PDF, \muR and \muF.
 A one-dimensional 95\% confidence interval (CI) for each Wilson coefficient is derived from the profile-likelihood curves using the criterion $- 2\cdot\Delta\ln\mathcal{L} = 3.84$, as prescribed by Wilks' theorem~\cite{Wilks:1938dza}.

 The expected and observed 95\% CIs for the Wilson coefficients are presented in \Cref{tab:eft_limits}.
 The sensitivity is statistically limited:\ including all systematic uncertainties changes the expected interval widths by less than 1\%.
 These limits are comparable to limits obtained from vector-boson scattering measurements and $Z(\nu\nu)\gamma$~\cite{STDM-2020-14}, $\PW\gamma jj$~\cite{STDM-2018-31} and $VVZ$ productions~\cite{STDM-2020-08}.